 Daufuskie Island Area

 Old Haig point Rd.
-A unique museum packed with artifacts and displays revealing the history of Daufuskie Island and its inhabitants.
-Seasonal hours, please call ahead.
-(843)686-4824
+If you’re exploring Daufuskie Island, it’s always a good idea to start at the Billie Burn Museum.
+The museum is packed with artifacts and displays revealing the history of Daufuskie Island and its early inhabitants.

 Robert Kennedy Historic Trail walk